dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

 you to specify lein build instead of lein cljsbuild compile.

 With the project file defined, let\'s clone the Clojurescript repository into /comp.
-Remember, you can skip this step if you remove the source-path decleration from the project file if you\'re willing to live with the standard Clojurescript version used by lein-cljsbuild.
+Remember, you can skip this step if you remove the source-path declaration from the project file if you\'re willing to live with the standard Clojurescript version used by lein-cljsbuild.
 For now, it\'s just easier to manage the source yourself while development on Clojurescript is fairly active.